-Course: IBP110A/IBP110B/IBP210A/IBP210B IB French SL · · · · · · · · · · · · · · · · · · · Course offered at CDO Grade: 11-12 2 Year Program Course offered at: CDO Prerequisites: Fren ch I and II and teacher recommendation This course is design ned to help students re fine and practice their proficiency in the French language, as well as develop cultural awar eness and international mindedness.
-Students will be introduced to more introduced to more advanced grammar points and language will be practiced through speaking, listening, reading, a listening, reading, and writing activities in order to encourage all areas of language proficiency.
-Over the two year p Over the two year program, topics of study will range from science and technology, to customs and traditions, to cu and traditions, to current global challenges.
+Course: IB French SL IBP110A/IBP110B/IB P210A/IBP210B Grade: 11-12 2 Year Program Course offered at: CDO Prerequisites: Fren ch I and II and teacher r recommendation fine and practice their proficiency in the French eness and international mindedness.
+Students will be introduced to more introduced to more advanced grammar points and language will be practiced through speaking, listening, reading, and writing activities in order to encourage all areas of language proficiency.
+Over the two year program, topics of study will range from science and technology, to customs - and traditions, to current global challenges.
 Communication in real-life situations will be emphasized in each unit of study.
 Themes and questions relating to Theory of Knowledge will also be incorporated into our class discussions.
-This course prepares students to successfully complete the IB exa aminations during year 2.
+This course prepares students to successfully complete the IB exa minations during year 2.
 This course carries a weighted grade.

+Course: IB French HL

+IBP151A/IBP151B/IBP152A/IBP152B

-Course: IBP151A/IBP151B/IBP152A/IBP152B IB French HL IBP151A/IBP151B /IBP152A/IBP152B Grade: 11-12 2 Year Program Course offered at: CDO
+Grade: 11-12 2 Year Program Course offered at: CDO